ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 }
 ```

-### Updating Controller
+### Update Controller

-If the configuration above works, then you will update the controller and the component and they will be ready to be sent to frontend, in case there is a request.
+If the configuration above works, then you will have to update the controller and the component.
+After that, they will be ready to be sent to the front-end, if there is a request.

-Now, on the controller class, we will call the service that has just been configured and define the URL that it will be the component's endpoint we have created.
+Now, on the controller class, it will call the service that has just been configured and define the URL that it will be the component's endpoint you have created.

 1. Open the `ScreenController` class.
 This name was given in the tutorial and this class is responsible for expose the components through API REST.